Chance the Rapper: 2011–2012: Career beginnings and 10 Day

-At Jones College Prep High School, some of his teachers ridiculed his aspirations to become a musician.
-In 2011 during his school year, following a 10-day suspension for marijuana possession on campus, Bennett recorded his first full-length project in a span of 8 months, a mixtape entitled 10 Day (also known as #10Day).
+At Jones College Prep High School, some of Bennett's teachers ridiculed his aspirations to become a musician.
+In 2011 during his school year, following a 10-day suspension for marijuana possession on campus, he recorded his first full-length project in a span of 8 months, a mixtape entitled 10 Day (also known as #10Day).
 In December 2011, he released a song titled "Windows", and publicly announced his 10 Day project.
 In February 2012, Bennett was highlighted as one of Complex magazine's "10 New Chicago Rappers to Watch Out For".
-Bennett says he spent "about eight months recording, writing, and making connections off of the hunger to put out something".
-Bennett released the mixtape on April 3, 2012, and it has since been downloaded over 500,000 times via mixtape-sharing site DatPiff.
-The mixtape was well-received locally and helped Bennett make connections with producers such as Chuck Inglish, Kenny Jame$ and Blended Babies.
-The mixtape also grabbed the attention of Forbes magazine, which featured it in the publication's Cheap Tunes column.
+He says he spent "about eight months recording, writing, and making connections off of the hunger to put out something".
+He released the mixtape on April 3, 2012, and it has since been downloaded over 500,000 times via mixtape-sharing site DatPiff.
+The mixtape was well-received locally and helped him make connections with producers such as Chuck Inglish, Kenny Jame$, and Blended Babies.
+The mixtape grabbed the attention of Forbes magazine, which featured it in the publication's Cheap Tunes column.